-15.3 Earthing
+16.4 Earthing

-- All metal structures shall be earthed in accordance with AS/NZS 3000. - b.
-Yellow/green building wire (minimum size 6 mm2) shall be used for earthing metal structures (cable tray, distributors, equipment cabinets etc.) - The earth conductor shall be terminated at the earth bar of the electrical distribution board or main switchboard. - d.
+- a.
+All metal structures shall be earthed in accordance with AS/NZS 3000 and AS/CA S009. - b.
+Yellow/green building wire (minimum size 6 mm) shall be used for earthing metal structures (cable tray, distributors, equipment cabinets etc.) - c.
+The earth conductor shall be terminated at the earth bar of the electrical distribution board or main switchboard. - d.
 Connections to cable tray or other metal structures shall be via a suitably sized closed hole terminal lug, and serrated washer or manufacturer's accessory, ensuring that any paint is scraped back to bare metal.

-15.4 Fire Rated Barriers
+16.5 Fire Rated Barriers

 - a.
 Fire protection for the TR shall be provided in accordance with the NCC, where required. - b.
 Cableways shall not pass through fire rated barriers unless approved by the PLIE. - c.
 Approved installations of cables through fire rated barriers shall be co-ordinated with the PLIE and an inspection of completed works requested prior to restoration of the fire barrier. - d.
+Any fire rated system, such as collars and the like, around comms cable penetrations through fire rated building elements is to be certified at Practical Completion as providing the required FRL and smoke sealing capability specified in the NCC. - e.
+The fire rating system is to be a permanent system able to accommodate future changes such as reducing or increasing the quantity of individual cables passing through the fire rating element.
+An example of a fire rating system that complies with this requirement is Fyrebox manufactured by Trafalgar. - f.
 The cabling contractor will provide a certificate from an approved inspector attesting the efficacy of the fire stopping barrier.
 This certificate will be provided electronically and as a hard copy to the PLIE.

-15.5 Raised Floor Penetrations
+16.6 Raised Floor Penetrations